 Established in 1891 by the Oregon legislature, the Port of Portland today owns four marine terminals, three airports (Portland International, Hillsboro, and Troutdale) and six industrial properties.
 The mission of the Port is to enhance the region’s economy and quality of life by providing efficient cargo and air passenger access to national and global markets.
-The most recent economic impact study shows that the Port generated 27,000 jobs, $1.7 billion [≈ box office sales of Star Wars Ep.
-IV: A New Hope, 1977] in wages, salaries and consumption impacts and nearly $164 million [≈ cost of F-22 raptor, a stealth fighter jet]in state and local taxes in 2011.
+The most recent economic impact study shows that the Port generated 27,000 jobs, $1.75 billion in wages, salaries and consumption impacts and nearly $166 million in state and local taxes in 2014.

 - Building can be heated and cooled without the direct consumption of fossil fuels.
 Building temperature is maintained by a passive radiant panel thermal system connected to a closed-loop ground source heat pump system.

 - Building insulation features include 10,000 square foot ecoroof, window glazing, exterior shades, and automated interior shades.